 Are you ready to learn remotely?

-With the announcement that the remainder of spring semester will be conducted remotely, you may be anxious about what to expect.
+With the majority of Fall 2020 classes being conducted remotely, you may be anxious about what to expect.
 Although each faculty member will approach a course differently, we hope to provide you with the tools to be successful in all circumstances.
 Below is some very basic information, categorized by service and the best resources for you to access for questions and assistance.
 More information will be forthcoming in the following days, but we will be mindful for the need to be targeted, clear and concise in what we communicate, along with how and when we do so.
 For now, we hope to help you prepare for remote learning!

 First Things First